 Proposed Suttavāda Foundation Operating Principles in which we believe (and until we find better ones 😊)

-- We believe the original suttas from the suttapiṭaka are our teachings and provide a full pathway to wisdom and liberation.
+- We believe the suttas as they are available now from the suttapiṭaka are our teachings and provide a full pathway to wisdom and liberation.
 They will be our starting point and ultimate guide and teacher.

 - The Suttavāda Foundation is aimed at supporting truth and wisdom seekers on their path by a wide variety of activities, content creation and interactions with a variety of groups and individuals.
 It aims to extend the Śāsana, the deep Dhamma and its practice, and hence outlive all of its current members and supporters.